mostlybadfly/jekyllsite/_posts/2015-10-23-ajax-buttons.md

 end
 {% endhighlight %}

 For the `add_to_bar` method, we are creating a `bar_item` by using the current `ingredient` and adding to to the user's bar items.
 After this saves, we use a `format.js` response to render an action related to a `add_or_remove.js.erb` file, along with a message we are passing that will help us render the flash notice.
 Inversely, the `remove_from_bar` method is destroying the same `bar_item` that we find by using the current `@ingredient`, then destroying it.
-The message passed is now "Removed from bar" and we are rednering the same action as a result.
+The message passed is now "Removed from bar" and we are rendering the same action as a result.

 {% highlight javascript %}
 $('#<%= @ingredient.id %>').html("<%= j (render 'add_or_remove', ingredient: @ingredient) %>");